Back to blog

 Wrapping up

 If you want to know more about the essence of the topic, check what HTTP headers are and get familiar with cURL and its usage.
-We've also covered how to send GET requests with curl and how to send POST requests with curl, so feel free to explore these blog posts.
+We've also covered how to send GET requests with curl, how to send cURL POST requests, how to show HTTP headers, and how to use cURL in JavaScript, so feel free to explore these blog posts.
+Additionally, you can learn how to use cURL OPTIONS requests for web scraping.

 Additionally, see how cURL works with Python and for proxying – proxy applications with cURL.